EVENTS

 Smith studied at the Italian Academy of Fashion & Design and Lorenzo de Medici in Florence, Italy, before earning a BFA in Fiber from the Kansas City Art Institute in 1993.
 She later received an Associate Degree in Applied Science from the Fashion Institute of Technology in New York in 2002.

-While living in Brooklyn for over a decade, Smith began sourcing vintage silks—particularly deconstructed Japanese kimonos—from New York’s Garment District.
+While living in Brooklyn for over a decade, Smith continued sourcing vintage silks particularly deconstructed Japanese kimonos from Asiatica in Kansas City (a former employer), textiles found during International travel and exploring New York’s Garment District.
 These found materials became central to her process, offering embedded histories and emotional resonance that she recomposes through intuitive cutting, sewing, and layering.

 Smith’s work challenges conventional ideas about textiles and “women’s work,” repositioning fiber as a medium of intellectual and emotional depth.
 Her collages have been widely exhibited in both national and international venues and are held in numerous public and private collections.